In light of the coronavirus outbreak, this performance has been rescheduled to Tuesday 27 July 2021.

 We are doing our utmost to support the national effort in reducing the spread of coronavirus and the health and well-being of all our visitors, staff members and visiting performers is our number one priority.

-Existing tickets will remain valid for the rescheduled date.
+Existing tickets for the original Friday 29 May 2020 and Friday 5 March 2021 performances will remain valid for this new rescheduled event on Tuesday 27 July 2021.
 If you are unable to make the new date, please contact the box office on 020 7730 4500 and a member of our team will assist you.

 Thank you for your continued support and we look forward to welcoming you.

 The Jam had amazing chart success with 18 singles and seven albums to make the Top 40 in the United Kingdom from their debut in 1977 to their break up in 1982.
 Their last five albums were all top ten hits and their last eight singles made it into the Top 10.
 They were simply one of the most loved and important bands ever.